shenanigans/node-doczar/README.md

 Components, Types and Paths
 ---------------------------
-First, let's look at all the Components we have available.
+Let's look at all the Components we have available.

 #####Primary Components
 These are the only Components which may be used to open a new document comment.